 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally - identifiable information possible.
-You can find out more about how we use your information at https://www.ucl.ac.uk/legalservices/privacy/ucl-general-privacy-noticeparticipants-and-researchers-health-andcare-research-studies
+You can find out more about how we use your information at

-How will your personal information and data be stored and collected?
+2 How will your personal information and data be stored and collected?

 Your personal data will be collected and held in compliance with the UK General Data Protection Regulation (GDPR).
-Some data is stored outside the UK, and so have different data protection laws It will be stored by the following organisations:
+Some data is stored outside the UK, and so have different data protection laws.
+It will be stored by the following organisations:

-- Octopus hospital where you are treated. - University College London (UCL) who are coordinating the Octopus study. - MS Register (if you are part of this study and consent to data being provided). - MS Society (anonymous data only). - Octopus database (names, email addresses and phone numbers only for online questionnaires)
+- PLATYPUS hospital where you are treated. - University College London (UCL) who are the trial sponsor and are coordinating the OCTOPUS study. - MS Society (anonymous data only). - OCTOPUS database (names, email addresses and phone numbers only for online questionnaires).

-All companies and organisations working with the Octopus trial have contracts in place with UCL that make sure that they cannot use your data for any purposes other than those instructed.
+All companies and organisations working with the OCTOPUS trial have contracts in place with UCL and/or Griffith University that make sure that they cannot use your data for any purposes other than those instructed.
 They will not share your personal information with any other organisation, and they will hold it securely and retain it for the period UCL instructs.

-Your hospital will collect information from you and your medical records for this study in accordance with our (UCL) instructions.
-If you are part of the MS Register and you are happy to consent to it, your hospital or UCL may also collect information from the MS Register.
+Your hospital will collect information from you and your medical records for this study in accordance with Griffith University and UCL instructions.

-Your hospital will use your name, NHS/CHI number and contact details (including if happy your email), which are collected from your Registration of Interest, to:
+Your hospital will use your name, Medical Record Number and contact details (including your email if you agree to this), which are collected from your Registration of Interest, to:

-- contact you about Octopus
+- contact you about PLATYPUS

-- make sure relevant information about the study is recorded for your care,
+- make sure that relevant information about the study is recorded for your care

 - to oversee the quality of the study.

-Your hospital will keep identifiable information about you from this study for at least 25 years after the study has finished.

-hospital will provide Your personal information such as your initials, date of birth and NHS/CHI number, to MRC Clinical Trials Unit at UCL along with the information collected from you and your medical records. information will include This health information, which is regarded as a special category of information.
+will identifiable Your hospital keep information about you from this study for at least 25 years after the study has finished. hospital will provide Your personal information such as your initials, date of birth or medical record number to MRC Clinical Trials Unit at UCL along with the information collected from you and your medical records.
+This information will include health information, which is regarded as a special category of information.

-We will use this information to conduct our research.
-Individuals from UCL and regulatory organisations may look at your medical and research records to check the study accuracy.
+They will use this information to conduct our research.
+Individuals from UCL, Griffith University and regulatory organisations may look at your medical and research records to check the study accuracy.

-In addition, if you provide consent, your name, email address and/or phone number are provided to allow the Octopus database to send some assessments such as diary cards or questionnaires to you for you to complete online.
+In addition, if you provide consent, your email address and/or phone number are provided to allow trial database to send some assessments such as diary cards or questionnaires to you for you to complete online.
 This information is stored in the UK.
-However the information required to send the links to the questionnaires (your name and email address) are processed in the EU and then stored for 30 days.
+However, the information required to send the links to the questionnaires (your name and email address) are processed in the EU and then stored for 30 days.
 If the links for the questionnaires are through your phone number, then your name and phone number are processed in the US and then stored for 300 days.
-No other personal or medical information is included in this and held outside the UK.
+No other personal or medical information is included in this and held outside the UK or Australia.